Wanda Sykes quits 'Roseanne'

-(CNN)Comedian Wanda Sykes says she won't be working on the second season of ABC's "Roseanne," a decision she made public after the show's outspoken star went on a racist rant on Twitter Tuesday morning.
+(CNN)Comedian Wanda Sykes says she won't be working on the second season of ABC's "Roseanne," a decision she made public after the show's outspoken star went on a racist rant Tuesday morning on Twitter.

-"I will not be returning to @RoseanneOnABC," Skyes wrote on Twitter.
+"I will not be returning to @RoseanneOnABC," Sykes wrote in a tweet.

-Skyes had been a consulting producer on the most recent season of the revived ABC comedy starring Roseanne Barr.
+Sykes had been a consulting producer on the most recent season of the revived ABC comedy starring Roseanne Barr.

 On Tuesday, Barr ruffled feathers when she made racist comments about Valerie Jarrett, a former aide to president Obama.